talon-one/talon_go/docs/AdditionalCampaignProperties.md

 SetAwardedGiveawaysCount gets a reference to the given int32 and assigns it to the AwardedGiveawaysCount field.

+### GetBudgets

+`func (o *AdditionalCampaignProperties) GetBudgets() []CampaignBudget`

+GetBudgets returns the Budgets field if non-nil, zero value otherwise.

+### GetBudgetsOk

+`func (o *AdditionalCampaignProperties) GetBudgetsOk() ([]CampaignBudget, bool)`

+GetBudgetsOk returns a tuple with the Budgets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBudgets

+`func (o *AdditionalCampaignProperties) HasBudgets() bool`

+HasBudgets returns a boolean if a field has been set.

+### SetBudgets

+`func (o *AdditionalCampaignProperties) SetBudgets(v []CampaignBudget)`

+SetBudgets gets a reference to the given []CampaignBudget and assigns it to the Budgets field.

+### GetCallApiEffectCount

+`func (o *AdditionalCampaignProperties) GetCallApiEffectCount() int32`

+GetCallApiEffectCount returns the CallApiEffectCount field if non-nil, zero value otherwise.

+### GetCallApiEffectCountOk

+`func (o *AdditionalCampaignProperties) GetCallApiEffectCountOk() (int32, bool)`

+GetCallApiEffectCountOk returns a tuple with the CallApiEffectCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCallApiEffectCount

+`func (o *AdditionalCampaignProperties) HasCallApiEffectCount() bool`

+HasCallApiEffectCount returns a boolean if a field has been set.

+### SetCallApiEffectCount

+`func (o *AdditionalCampaignProperties) SetCallApiEffectCount(v int32)`

+SetCallApiEffectCount gets a reference to the given int32 and assigns it to the CallApiEffectCount field.

+### GetCouponCreationCount

+`func (o *AdditionalCampaignProperties) GetCouponCreationCount() int32`

+GetCouponCreationCount returns the CouponCreationCount field if non-nil, zero value otherwise.

+### GetCouponCreationCountOk

+`func (o *AdditionalCampaignProperties) GetCouponCreationCountOk() (int32, bool)`

+GetCouponCreationCountOk returns a tuple with the CouponCreationCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCouponCreationCount

+`func (o *AdditionalCampaignProperties) HasCouponCreationCount() bool`

+HasCouponCreationCount returns a boolean if a field has been set.

+### SetCouponCreationCount

+`func (o *AdditionalCampaignProperties) SetCouponCreationCount(v int32)`

+SetCouponCreationCount gets a reference to the given int32 and assigns it to the CouponCreationCount field.

+### GetCouponRedemptionCount

+`func (o *AdditionalCampaignProperties) GetCouponRedemptionCount() int32`

+GetCouponRedemptionCount returns the CouponRedemptionCount field if non-nil, zero value otherwise.

+### GetCouponRedemptionCountOk

+`func (o *AdditionalCampaignProperties) GetCouponRedemptionCountOk() (int32, bool)`

+GetCouponRedemptionCountOk returns a tuple with the CouponRedemptionCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCouponRedemptionCount

+`func (o *AdditionalCampaignProperties) HasCouponRedemptionCount() bool`

+HasCouponRedemptionCount returns a boolean if a field has been set.

+### SetCouponRedemptionCount

+`func (o *AdditionalCampaignProperties) SetCouponRedemptionCount(v int32)`

+SetCouponRedemptionCount gets a reference to the given int32 and assigns it to the CouponRedemptionCount field.

+### GetCreatedBy

+`func (o *AdditionalCampaignProperties) GetCreatedBy() string`

+GetCreatedBy returns the CreatedBy field if non-nil, zero value otherwise.

+### GetCreatedByOk

+`func (o *AdditionalCampaignProperties) GetCreatedByOk() (string, bool)`

+GetCreatedByOk returns a tuple with the CreatedBy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCreatedBy

+`func (o *AdditionalCampaignProperties) HasCreatedBy() bool`

+HasCreatedBy returns a boolean if a field has been set.

+### SetCreatedBy

+`func (o *AdditionalCampaignProperties) SetCreatedBy(v string)`

+SetCreatedBy gets a reference to the given string and assigns it to the CreatedBy field.

 ### GetCreatedLoyaltyPointsCount

 `func (o *AdditionalCampaignProperties) GetCreatedLoyaltyPointsCount() float32`